trimstray/nginx-admins-handbook/doc/RULES.md

   > To use a signature based authentication you need some kind of DH exchange (fixed or ephemeral/temporary), to exchange the session key.
 If you use it, NGINX will use the default Ephemeral Diffie-Hellman (`DHE`) paramaters to define how performs the Diffie-Hellman (DH) key-exchange.
 This uses a weak key (by default: `1024 bit`) that gets lower scores.

   > You should always use the Elliptic Curve Diffie Hellman Ephemeral (`ECDHE`).
-Due to increasing concern about pervasive surveillance, key exchanges that provide Forward Secrecy are recommended, see for example [RFC 7525](https://tools.ietf.org/html/rfc7525#section-6.3).
+Due to increasing concern about pervasive surveillance, key exchanges that provide Forward Secrecy are recommended, see for example [RFC 7525 - 6.3.
+Forward Secrecy](https://tools.ietf.org/html/rfc7525#section-6.3).

   > For greater compatibility but still for security in key exchange, you should prefer the latter E (ephemeral) over the former E (EC).
 There is recommended configuration: `ECDHE` > `DHE` (with min. `2048 bit` size) > `ECDH`.
 With this if the initial handshake fails, another handshake will be initiated using `DHE`.